vasgaowei/D-MIL.pytorch/README.md

   The codes for training and testing on COCO dataset are in branch [D-MIL-COCO](https://github.com/vasgaowei/D-MIL.pyorch/tree/D-MIL-COCO.pytorch).
 Please go to the corresponding branch for relavant settings.

 # Training on ResNet
-  As mentioned in paper[DRN](https://www.ecva.net/papers/eccv_2020/papers_ECCV/html/479_ECCV_2020_paper.php), it's not trivial do train a WSOD model on non-plain backbone(e.g., ResNet, DenseNet).
+  As mentioned in paper [DRN](https://www.ecva.net/papers/eccv_2020/papers_ECCV/html/479_ECCV_2020_paper.php), it's not trivial do train a WSOD model on non-plain backbone(e.g., ResNet, DenseNet).
 And for evaluating the effectiveness of D-MIL on ResNet, we implement our model based on [DRN](https://github.com/shenyunhang/DRN-WSOD-pytorch/tree/DRN-WSOD/projects/WSL).
 Check corresponding branch [D-MIL-ResNet](https://github.com/vasgaowei/D-MIL.pytorch/tree/detectron_wsod/projects/WSL) for more details.